metagenlab/zAMPExplorer/README.md

   - **A**: Pull the latest updates from the GitHub repository, or fork the project and make changes to your fork.

-## Contributing
-Thank you for using zAMPExplorer.
-We hope it helps you gain deeper insights into your microbiome data (16S amplicons).
-Please feel free to contribute, suggest features, or report any issues you encounter.

 ## References

 The following R packages are integral to the functionality of zAMP Explorer.
 We highly recommend consulting their respective documentation: